Without these three cultural connections I don’t think we stand a chance of reaching young people effectively.

 Dumbledore to Harry, JK Rowling, The Philosophers Stone, 1997

-20 years of Harry Potter (can you believe that!)
-Books, merchandise, and we only came to the end of the film franchise a couple of years ago – only for it all to start up again with “Fantastic Beasts!”
+Almost a quarter of a century of Harry Potter (can you believe that!) books, merchandise, and the film franchise – and it continues on with “Fantastic Beasts!”
 What was the churches initial reaction?
 There were a number of high profile Christian writers and speakers who railed against a series of books which appear to encourage an interest in witchcraft and the occult.
 Yet, just as “Lord of the Rings” has a focus at the centre of the film on the moral choices of Frodo the hobbit (with a mythical, magical backdrop) and his relationships, the books in the Harry Potter series focus on the relationships between Harry and Ron and Hermione – children, young people and adults alike have been drawn into the world of Harry Potter because they cared about these characters.
 These relationships.

 If you want relationship + teenage angst then you want some John Green.
 (This is an aside, but – if you click the link you get an article in the New Yorker from a while ago that calls John Green the “teen whisperer” . . .
 HAVE we left it to writers of fiction to tackle the big stuff that young people are wrestling with?
 Give the article a read . . . )